solana-foundation/developer-content/content/guides/token-2022/reallocate.md

 ## Conclusion

-The reallocate instruction is useful when you need to add an extension on an existing Token Account.
+The reallocate instruction on the Token Extensions program offers a flexible way to update existing Token Accounts with additional functionalities.
+This instruction is useful for token owners who may not have foreseen the need for certain extensions initially, but find themselves requiring these additional features at a later time.